Orleans, France

 When we asked people living in Orleans about club and activities where newcomers can meet others, they responded:

 "There is a club for English speaking women which welcomes all nationalities of woman who speak English or want to improve their English.
 It's called the International Women's Club.
-They organize coffees, book reviews, activities for children and outings for the women members like visits to other cities," wrote one member in Orleans.
+They organize coffees, book reviews, activities for children and outings for the women members like visits to other cities," wrote a member in Orleans.

 "Expats living in Orleans may join sports clubs, language exchange groups, cooking classes, or other special interest clubs, to become involved with their local community and meet new friends.
 Many foreign expats often organize their own meet-up events at bars, cafes, and restaurants to have a chance to get to know each other in a relaxed setting outside of work.
-Additionally, churches, schools, and local cultural centers, such as cinemas, theaters, galleries and museums, often provide expats with a great opportunity to meet people from diverse backgrounds," remarked one expat who made the move to Orleans, France.
+Additionally, churches, schools, and local cultural centers, such as cinemas, theaters, galleries and museums, often provide expats with a great opportunity to meet people from diverse backgrounds," commented one expat who made the move to Orleans, France.

 What should I bring when moving to Orleans?